chuangcaleb/obsidian-caleb-public/Disney's Raya - TV Series Pitch/RAYA E2 - Sisu Together.md

 	- A lone assailant, masked in full stealth.
 - Namaari scans the area.
 “It’s just you.
 You took on my entire city by yourself.
 Who are you?”
 	- The assailant, speechless, charges Namaari with heavy strikes and tough grunts.
-- Namaari rolls backwards and produces a whistling firework rocket, like in previous episode, preparing to launch it into the sky.
+- Namaari rolls backwards, giving herself space, and produces a whistling firework rocket (like in the previous episode!) and prepares to launch it into the sky.
 	- The assailant speaks—a female voice taunts: “Wouldn’t want mámá to think that her Chief Military General couldn’t handle me on her own?”
 	- Namaari locks eyes.
-Lowers the firework, and tosses it over the cliff’s edge.
+Lowers the firework, and tosses it over the cliff’s edge
 	- Namaari unsheathes a foot-long dagger
 - They fight some more.
 - Namaari disarms the assailant’s blade.